NabaaNaguib/-ML-on-AWS-Cloud-Data/README.md

 # -ML-on-AWS-Cloud-Data
-All the data related the "Machine Learning on cloud" trach at the NTI, Digital Egypt Youth.
+All the data related the "Machine Learning on cloud" track at the NTI, Digital Egypt Youth.